Medically reviewed by Drugs.com. Last updated on Dec 18, 2020.

 An ectopic pregnancy can't proceed normally.
 The fertilized egg can't survive, and the growing tissue may cause life-threatening bleeding, if left untreated.

 In a healthy pregnancy, the fertilized egg attaches itself to the lining of the uterus.
-In an ectopic pregnancy, the egg attaches itself somewhere outside the uterus — usually to the inside of the fallopian tube.
+In an ectopic pregnancy, the egg attaches itself somewhere outside the uterus — usually to the inside of a fallopian tube.

 If you take a pregnancy test, the result will be positive.
 Still, an ectopic pregnancy can't continue as normal.